Saturday, March 28, 2026

 • More courts and court services

 So basically all these people end up making money from this, whether it's a contractor building a new jail, or a probation officer working for a private contractor.
-They may even be a non-profit: they make money.
+It may even be a non-profit: they make money.